 In terms of MRO, there are two particular challenges facing the healthcare industry: understanding the principles of a good MRO strategy and the difficulty in implementing such a strategy across multiple Trusts.
 “Organisations don’t always understand what MRO is in the first place, and therefore they do not see the need or value in having a strategy in place to deal with MRO,” says Helen Alder, Head of Knowledge at the Chartered Institute of Procurement and Supply (CIPS).

 Put simply MRO costs, although often for low-cost items, mount up both in terms of total expenditure and, more importantly, in the hidden costs involved in ordering them.
 By following a clear strategy and improving the process it's possible to slash costs significantly, which will help the NHS reach its targets.

 The challenge with achieving this is the fragmented nature of the NHS.
-“All the Trusts in each region are run independently, so there is not a huge amount of co-ordination between them,” explains Damian Wynne, Industry Sector Manager, RS Components.
+“All the Trusts in each region are run independently, so there is not a huge amount of co-ordination between them,” explains Damian Wynne, Industry Sector Manager at RS.
 “As such, the Department of Health has difficulty in leveraging the scale of the NHS to achieve better cost reduction.
 Across the entire NHS you will see thousands of different suppliers being used rather than a smaller number where better value and service levels can be agreed.”

 The solution is to move to a more joined-up approach, where individual or groups of Trusts work together with key suppliers.
 Using a smaller group of suppliers can potentially mean better prices and you can access data that helps identify where inefficient spending is occurring.
 “At RS, a big part of our role is to collaborate with customers and share data on MRO spending,” says Wynne.
 “This allows customers to see what is happening and take steps to improve their processes.”